Code of Ethics

-We subscribe to the principles of the UN Convention on Biological Diversity, including those on access to and sharing the benefits.
+We subscribe to the principles of the UN Convention on Biological Diversity, including those on access and sharing of benefits.

 Member companies give the AseBio Assembly, as requested by the Board of Directors, the power to look into any deviations from these fundamental ethical values and propose suitable actions to correct them.

-Furthermore, Asebio staff must subscribe to the European Union Code of Conduct for the activities of special interest groups, which is in the Agreement between the European Parliament and the European Commission on the transparency register for organizations and self-employed individuals engaged in EU policy-making and policy implementation.
-We are committed to basing all of our actions on the principles of transparency, honesty and integrity.
+Furthermore, AseBio staff must subscribe to the European Union Code of Conduct for the activities of special interest groups, which is in the Agreement between the European Parliament and the European Commission on the transparency register for organisations and self-employed individuals engaged in EU policy-making and policy implementation.
+We are committed to basing all of our actions on the principles of transparency, honesty and integrity

-Given increasing social awareness and a much more demanding regulatory compliance framework, here at Asebio we want to reaffirm our commitment to transparency and responsibility in our Code of Ethics.
-So, we have created this communication channel, open to our stakeholders, employees and the general public, to report any behavior or situations that infringe on current law or any of our fundamental ethical values.
+Given increasing social awareness and a much more demanding regulatory compliance framework, here at AseBio we want to reaffirm our commitment to transparency and responsibility in our Code of Ethics.
+So, we have created this communication channel, open to our stakeholders, employees and the general public, to report any behaviour or situations that infringe on current law or any of our fundamental ethical values.